Aliases for MBD2 Gene

 GeneCards Summary for MBD2 Gene

 MBD2 (Methyl-CpG Binding Domain Protein 2) is a Protein Coding gene.
-Diseases associated with MBD2 include Cerebellar Ataxia, Deafness, And Narcolepsy, Autosomal Dominant and Dehydrated Hereditary Stomatocytosis 1 With Or Without Pseudohyperkalemia And/Or Perinatal Edema.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Gene Expression.
+Diseases associated with MBD2 include Cerebellar Ataxia, Deafness, And Narcolepsy, Autosomal Dominant and Klatskin's Tumor.
+Among its related pathways are Macrophage Differentiation and Growth Inhibition by METS and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and protein domain specific binding.
 An important paralog of this gene is MBD3.

 UniProtKB/Swiss-Prot Summary for MBD2 Gene

 Binds CpG islands in promoters where the DNA is methylated at position 5 of cytosine within CpG dinucleotides.
 Binds hemimethylated DNA as well.
 Recruits histone deacetylases and DNA methyltransferases.
 Acts as transcriptional repressor and plays a role in gene silencing.
 Functions as a scaffold protein, targeting GATAD2A and GATAD2B to chromatin to promote repression.
 May enhance the activation of some unmethylated cAMP-responsive promoters.